What to expect during orthodontic consultations

 What is an orthodontic consultation?

 An orthodontic consultation is an appointment with your orthodontist before your treatment begins.
-This is the first step towards achieving your dream smile where your specialist will assess your teeth, gums and jaw to create a treatment plan that is right for you.
+This is the first step towards achieving your dream smile where your specialist will assess your teeth, gums and jaw to create a specific treatment plan that is right for you.

 These appointments usually take place in two parts: